petraratkai/ISSIE_DrawBlock/README-tl319.md

      (NOTE : at time of writing the code to populate the IntersectCoordinateList in section3  is not fully functional, in order to test this we can manually place intersections at fixed distances on every segment.
 This does cause incorrect rendering in the case that the segment is shorter than the fixed distance that was manually entered, however when IntersectCoordinateList is populated properly it would be impossible for the intersection to be a distance greater than the segment length, so this problem would be avoided and the final functionality would work)

-     c. view changed to support switching between wire displays according to Model.Type (NOTE: the code to change the Model.Type is currently not correctly implemented from section 3, as such it will always be the Jump type, in order to test different display types line X can be changed to a different singleWireModernView)
+     c. view changed to support switching between wire displays according to Model.Type (NOTE: the code to change the Model.Type is currently not correctly implemented from section 3, as such it will always be the Jump type, in order to test different display types line 844 can be changed to singleWireModernView props)

 3. Arbitrary orientations of endpoint